masonjung/threshold_optimization/README.md

 </p>

-We developed novel theoretical frameworks and methodologies to enhance the robustness of AI-generated text detection systems.
-By extracting and using features for subgroups such as text length and stylistic traits, our approach addresses disparity in classification outcomes.
+Our approach addresses disparity in classification outcomes.
 This technology can play a crucial role in AI detection for identifying misinformation, safeguarding the integrity of publication and academic organizations, and countering potential cybersecurity threats.
 Since it is crucial for these AI-content detection methods to be robust and fair across many potential users, our method takes a major step in this direction by formulating the problem setting and developing a new algorithm.

 ## Citation